Free Consultation (210) 777-4878

 • Tailgating can lead to rear-end accidents because drivers have little room for error and limited time to react when leading drivers stop or slow their vehicles.

-• Vehicle defects such as brake and steering failures may lead to vehicle manufacturers’ responsibility for accidents and injuries.
+• Vehicle defects, such as brake and steering failures, may lead to vehicle manufacturers’ responsibility for accidents and injuries.

 Most collisions in Austin trace back to human error.
-Negligent or reckless drivers and vehicle owners can cause preventable vehicle accidents.
+Negligent drivers and vehicle owners can cause preventable vehicle accidents.
 If the driver was on duty at the time of the accident, his or her employer may be vicariously liable for damages.
 Other parties could be at fault as well, including the City of Austin for a roadway defect.
 Speak to our Austin car accident attorneys to find out who might be responsible for your crash.

 How Much Does It Cost to Hire a Personal Injury Lawyer in Austin?